 Zildjian 21-inch K Sweet Ride Cymbal Review

 The 21-inch K Sweet Ride is one of the most popular cymbals in Zildjian’s product lineup apart from a few options in their K Custom line.
 It’s a fantastic professional ride cymbal that can be used in a multitude of settings.
-Versatility is its strong point, and this is a great option to use for rock drumming.

-The overall tone it produces is dark and complex, but it has very clear stick definition.
+The overall tone it produces is dark and complex, but it has a very clear stick definition.
 Every note that you play on the surface is articulate, so you can hear your ride strokes through a mix of heavy instruments.

 The ride has a heavy washing sound when you play it on the shoulder, making this ride excellent to crash on as well.
 You can lay into it when playing heavy choruses, and the sound will fill the room easily.